Robert Morris visits Enaruna and Cleveland State - WTOP News

 Cleveland; Friday, 7 p.m.
 EST

-BOTTOM LINE: Cleveland State faces the Robert Morris Colonials after Tristan Enaruna scored 25 points in Cleveland State’s 92-89 overtime loss to the Oakland Golden Grizzlies.
+BOTTOM LINE: Cleveland State hosts the Robert Morris Colonials after Tristan Enaruna scored 25 points in Cleveland State’s 92-89 overtime loss to the Oakland Golden Grizzlies.

-The Vikings are 8-3 on their home court.
-Cleveland State is 1-2 in games decided by 3 points or fewer.
+The Vikings are 8-3 in home games.
+Cleveland State is eighth in the Horizon with 21.1 defensive rebounds per game led by Enaruna averaging 4.3.

-The Colonials have gone 6-8 against Horizon opponents.
-Robert Morris scores 68.6 points while outscoring opponents by 1.2 points per game.
+The Colonials are 6-8 in Horizon play.
+Robert Morris is 0-1 in games decided by 3 points or fewer.

-TOP PERFORMERS: Deshon Parker is averaging 10.5 points and 3.9 assists for the Vikings.
-Enaruna is averaging 14.7 points and 6.4 rebounds over the past 10 games for Cleveland State.
+TOP PERFORMERS: Drew Lowder is shooting 35.0% from beyond the arc with 1.7 made 3-pointers per game for the Vikings, while averaging 10 points.
+Enaruna is shooting 52.9% and averaging 15.2 points over the past 10 games for Cleveland State.

-Enoch Cheeks is averaging 16.5 points, 3.3 assists and 1.9 steals for the Colonials.
-Josh Corbin is averaging 3.1 made 3-pointers over the last 10 games for Robert Morris.
+Michael Green III is averaging 7.3 points and 4.7 assists for the Colonials.
+Kahliel Spear is averaging 17.0 points over the last 10 games for Robert Morris.

 LAST 10 GAMES: Vikings: 6-4, averaging 76.1 points, 32.5 rebounds, 13.7 assists, 7.9 steals and 3.6 blocks per game while shooting 47.9% from the field.
 Their opponents have averaged 71.6 points per game.